 Circles Life $5 Plan

 For children and seniors who don’t use much data and just want a cheap, low-maintenance card, you can opt for the newer $5 plan instead.
 For $5, you get 2GB of data, 50 minutes of talktime and 25 SMSes a month.

 Apparently, according to the telco, 20% of their users use about 2GB or less data per month, so this plan is to serve those in the in-between.

 We imagine this segment would include senior citizens who are slightly more tech-savvy.
 You’ll need to manage your plan quite actively using the Circles Life app too, so it’s definitely not for techno-phobes.
 Perhaps those who only use data for Pokemon GO and forwarding memes?

 Base Plan Smart Start ($18 / $28)

-Among the younger set, it seems like the more popular Circles plan is the Base Plan, which has recently been revised to offer 20GB of data, 100 minutes talktime, and 25 SMSes.
+Among the younger set, it seems like the more popular Circles plan is the Smart Start Plan, which offers 20GB of data, 100 minutes talktime, and 25 SMSes.

 20GB of data is plenty, and for just $18 a month (for new users), it’s really quite a steal.
 This is even better than the Singtel GOMO plan ($20 for 20GB) that’s got everyone excited lately.